catzy007/catzy007.github.io/posts/2021-03-28-my-journey-to-uefi-boot-on-old-system/index.md

 > Please note that everything here will delete any content of your USB device.
 Please do a backup.

-The official clover project only comes with Mac installer, so linux and windows users need other way.
+The official clover project only comes with Mac installer, so Linux and Windows users need other way.
 In windows, you can use [BDUtility](http://cvad-mac.narod.ru/index/bootdiskutility_exe/0-5) in Linux, you can use [Clover Linux installer](https://github.com/m13253/clover-linux-installer) or just command line-fu yourself.
 That's the normal way to do things.